DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-tools/report-wizard/data-bound-report/connect-to-an-object-data-source/specify-the-constructor-parameters.md

 ---
 # Specify the Constructor Parameters
 > [!NOTE]
 > This wizard step appears only if you're creating a new report from scratch.
-If you're modifying an existing report, this step will not appear and you will start with the [Choose Columns to Display in Your Report](../choose-columns-to-display-in-your-report.md) wizard page.
+If you're modifying an existing report, this step will not appear and you will start with the [Choose Fields to Display in a Report](../choose-fields-to-display-in-a-report.md) wizard page.

 On this wizard page, specify the constructor parameters.